CharlesCreativeContent/BentoText2Video/README.md

 ## Run the BentoML Service

-We have defined a BentoML Service in `service.py`.
+BentoML Service is defined in `service.py`.

 Run `bentoml serve` in your project directory to start the Service.